 The Mandarin Program is a unit-based language program and aligned, where possible, to the PYP Language scope and sequence.
 Students attend Mandarin for 40 minutes a day.
+For the ECE, Mandarin is embedded in day to day class programs with assistance from the bilingual teachers in the classroom.
 Our program offers multiple levels for Mandarin Literacy and Language (MLL) and Mandarin for Speakers of Other Languages (MSOL) at Beginners, Intermediate and Advanced.
-Students are assessed for level placement.
+Students are assessed for class placement.
 All levels integrate listening, speaking, reading and writing skills.
 Students have a variety of ways to approach learning, such as project-based learning, story-telling, and other activities related to Chinese culture.